-This page displays the current information for the DIR-808L.
+This page displays the current information for the DIR-816L.
 It will display the LAN, WAN (Internet), and Wireless information.
 If your Internet connection is set up for a Dynamic IP address then a Release button and a Renew button will be displayed.
 Use Release to disconnect from your ISP and use Renew to connect to your ISP.
 If your Internet connection is set up for PPPoE, a Connect button and a Disconnect button will be displayed.
 Use Disconnect to drop the PPPoE connection and use Connect to establish the PPPoE connection.

-General: Displays the router's Time and Firmware version.
+General: Displays the router's Time, Firmware Version, and registration status.

-WAN: Displays the MAC Address and the public IP settings.
+WAN: Displays the Connection Type, MAC Address, and the public IP settings.